danae/hku-makerskills/README.md

 In this repository I will post my insights during experimenting with the Raspberry Pi Zero W.

+## Contents

+1. Preparing the Raspberry Pi
+  * Access the Pi on Windows
+  * Set a fixed IPv6 address
+  * Accessing the internet via the OTG cable
+2. Using a PiTFT display
+3. Using sensors and other inputs
+  * Research about API integration
+  * Research about the temperature sensor
+  * Research about the LCD display
+  * Research about audio output via GPIO

 ## Preparing the Raspberry Pi

 This section discusses installing the Pi and configure its networks so I can access the Pi from my host computer and vice versa, as well as connecting to the internet on the Pi.